How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 The Moderate Retiree

-• Traits: Small mortgage, occasional dining, domestic travel.
+• Traits: Small mortgage, occasional dining out, domestic travel.

 The Part-Time Work Retiree